bug-deal/lines/README.md

 This is a [LÖVE] [1] project.
 I was learning LÖVE and Lua at the same time I was implementing this, so that’s my excuse for for the confused style.

   [1]: http://love2d.org

+Click to set the center somewhere.
+Space randomizes its motion.
+Escape to quit.